ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/continuous-integration-handson.md

             resourceRef:
               name: source
     ```
-    - **generateName** - since the TaskRun can be run many times, in order to have unqiue name across the TaskRun ( helpful when checking the TaskRun history) we use this generateName instead of name.
-When Kubernetes sees generateName it will generate unquie set of characters and suffix the same to build-app-, similar to how pod names are generated
+    - **generateName** - since the TaskRun can be run many times, in order to have unique name across the TaskRun ( helpful when checking the TaskRun history) we use this generateName instead of name.
+When Kubernetes sees generateName it will generate unique set of characters and suffix the same to build-app-, similar to how pod names are generated
     - **taskRef** - this is used to refer to the Task by its name that will be run as part of this TaskRun.
 In this example we use build-app Task.
     - As described in the earlier section that the Task inputs and outputs could be overridden via TaskRun.
     - In this example we make the Task Run `spec > inputs > resources > source` to refer to pipeline resource `source` via the `resourceRef`.